 Footnotes

-• Authors’ Contribution: Authors specify their contributions to the research process and writing of the manuscript.
-They indicate their contributions to different aspects of a project, such as conceptualization, study design, data acquisition, statistical analysis, preparing the manuscript, reviewing, etc. Please provide the names of authors by initials rather than full names.
+Authors’ Contribution: Authors specify their contributions to the research process and writing of the manuscript.
+They indicate their contributions to different aspects of a project such as conceptualization, study design, experimentation, data acquisition, statistical analysis, preparing the manuscript, etc. Please note that the authors’ initials, rather than full names, should be used for identification.

 The following general instructions must be observed when citing references.
 Moreover, IJVLMS has its own EndNote style.
 Authors are advised to prepare their references based on this style and add the file to the style folder of their Endnote in program files.
 This style is available HERE.